Data Subject Representation

 The governance value is collective capacity.
 AI systems often distribute harm thinly: each person has a small fragment, but the pattern lives in the aggregate.
 Representation can turn scattered fragments into a coherent complaint, court record, or compensation strategy.

 The safety limit is that representation can become extraction if affected people lose agency over their own story.
-Serious bodies should explain scope, mandate, conflicts, funding, data handling, litigation risk, communication duties, and withdrawal options.
+Serious bodies should explain scope, mandate, conflicts, funding, data handling, publicity strategy, litigation risk, communication duties, withdrawal options, and what happens to evidence if a person leaves the action.

-Article 80 should connect to Right to Lodge a Complaint, Right to Effective Judicial Remedy, Right to Compensation, Data Subject Access Requests, and Algorithmic Recourse.
+For AI governance, Article 80 should connect to Right to Lodge a Complaint, Right to Effective Judicial Remedy, Right to Compensation, Data Subject Access Requests, Article 22 Automated Decision-Making, Data Protection Impact Assessment, Records of Processing Activities, AI Act Complaint Right, and Algorithmic Recourse.

 Evidence Record

-Preserve mandates, membership or eligibility evidence, organisational statutes or public-interest objectives, correspondence, complaint forms, supervisory-authority updates, court filings, notices, screenshots, access responses, model or vendor names, timestamps, and evidence of repeated effects across people.
+Preserve mandates, mandate scope, withdrawal terms, membership or eligibility evidence, organisational statutes or public-interest objectives, conflicts checks, funding disclosures where relevant, correspondence, complaint forms, supervisory-authority updates, court filings, notices, screenshots, access responses, model or vendor names, timestamps, and evidence of repeated effects across people.

 For AI-mediated disputes, keep separate records for individual harm, group pattern, data-processing theory, and procedural authority.
 Those four layers often blur, and blurring them weakens both legal claims and public accountability.